At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

-Allow access to your aggregate loyal users data
+Access aggregate loyal users data

 Access their own loyal users metric.

-Allow access to your aggregate in-app events data
+Access aggregate in-app events data

 - Access to in-app event data (the partner has access to all in-app events data, not only to the events mapped in the postback configuration).